embeddedartistry/arduino-printf/README.md

 #include <LibPrintf.h>
 ```

 By default, the library can be used without any special initialization.
-The `Serial` object is the default output target.
-You must still initialize the `Serial` object in `setup()`, the library will not do this for you.
+Any `printf()` calls will be output using
+the Arduino `Serial` interface.

+## Advanced Usage

+You can include `printf.h` directly and supply your own implementation of `_putchar()`.
+This approach is useful if you want to use the library in a test suite (skipping Arduino SDK headers).

+### Changing Default Output Target

 You can specify any class derived from the `Print` base class for use with `printf()`.
 To change the output class, use the `printf_init()` function in `setup()`: